 Children choose the theme while parents pass parts or test the frame together.
 After play, the rods go back into the storage bag and the structure can be rebuilt the next day.
 The routine is simple, but it supports hands-on practice, communication, and tidying habits.

-A larger kit such as LONDY Magic Building 228-Piece Fort Building Kit fits shared family builds.
+A larger kids tent building kit such as LONDY Magic Building 228-Piece Fort Building Kit fits shared family make a fort toy builds.
 It can become a reading corner, tunnel, tent, or role-play space, and it gives sellers more realistic home scenes to show.

 |---|---|---|